AppliedLogicSystems/ALSProlog/docs/docs/guide/17-Prolog-Development-Projects.md

 ![](images/PrologProjectWindowSample.png)
 Figure.
 Sample Prolog Project Window

-Clicking on the triangular arrow button to the left of ‘Files:’ causes the list of files incorporated in the project to open, as shown below:
+Clicking on the triangular arrow button to the left of 'Files:' causes the list of files incorporated in the project to open, as shown below:

 ![](images/projects-2.gif)